 “There are only two kinds of people who are really fascinating: people who know absolutely everything and people who know absolutely nothing.” —Oscar WildeGonzoBankers, one of the realities of modern banking is that there’s just a lot more to know than there used to be.
 Pick a topic: changing consumer behavior, new technology, industry disruptors, new payments players, vendors, products—and on and on.
 Nowadays, if I skip even a week of reading the trade rags and following blogs/posts/announcements, I’m already falling behind in my knowledge of what people are doing or trying to do.

 One of the challenges we see facing managers is that when they are done dealing with daily issues, regulatory changes and fraud/loss challenges, all of which is never-ending and important, there’s just not a lot of energy and time left to dig into the detail of industry innovation.

 I have for several years looked for the person and the role of the bank that focuses on understanding and explaining new trends, channels, disruptors, behaviors and everything related to change.
 This role does not easily fit into traditional organizational charts and job descriptions.
-Is it not really clear, for example, who should be responsible for being able to talk about successful sales through web sites.
+Is it not really clear, for example, who should be responsible for being able to talk about successful sales through websites.
 Could be Sales, could be the Electronic Delivery group, could be Marketing—but it is not obvious.
 So, just because we’re here to help, I have come up with two new future titles for the financial institution: Chief Officer of Knowing How Things Work, and Head of Digging Up What’s Going on Out There.

 I’m kidding about the job titles.
 Sort of.